trimize/42-fractol/README.md

 Graphical project to render fractals.
 This project uses minilibx to draw the pixels, it is advised to use it on linux.
+I have put on making the color shift as smooth as possible :)

 ## Installation